MoYaq/MoYaq/README.md

 * 🤖 Create AI-powered tools for personalized medicine
 * 💊 Optimize patient care and medication management using automation

-> **My view💬:** The world is continually evolving in technology, and those without digital skills will be the "illiterates" of the next generation.."*
+> **My view💬:** The world is continually evolving in technology, and those without digital skills will be the "illiterates" of the next generation.

 ### 🌟Currently Working (Learning) On:
 	Learning Python programming through a 90-day Python challenge I recently joined.